tmek/UE4CodeSamples/README.md

 Hi!
 This project is meant to demonstrate Unreal Engine 4 project organization and coding proficiency.

-The sample code adheres to a coding standard.
+The sample project adheres to a coding standard.
 In this case: <br/>
 https://docs.unrealengine.com/en-us/Programming/Development/CodingStandard

 ## Overview